Otter Class

 We are very excited to share with you events that happen throughout the school year.
 In Otter, the children are provided with the skills and knowledge required to become aspirational, curious and enthusiastic lifelong learners.

-Please see the new Knowledge organisers, overview of this term’s learning, home learning project suggestions, weekly spelling patterns and new images of our written methods in maths.
+Please see the new Knowledge organisers, overview of this term’s learning, home learning project suggestions and new images of our written methods in maths.

 Miss Hetherton